Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

 Let $(X,\rho,\vepsi)$ be as in \cref{defntwistmod}.
 By tensoring $C^{\vepsi,\rho}_*(X,\Ft)$ with the field of rational functions $\F(t)$, we construct a finite chain complex of based finite dimensional vector spaces over $\F(t)$, which we call $C^{\vepsi,\rho}_*(X,\F(t))$.

 \begin{defn}[{\cite[Section 3]{kirk}}] We denote by $\tau_{\vepsi,\rho}(X)$ the \textbf{twisted Reidemeister torsion} of $(X,\vepsi,\rho)$, which is defined as

 \end{defn}

-In this definition we haven't specified a choice of bases of $C^{\vepsi,\rho}_*(X,\F(t))$, but we will only consider bases of the form $b\otimes c_i$, where $b$ is a basis of $\V$ as a vector space over $\F$ and $c_i$ is a ``geometric'' basis of $C_i(\widetilde X, \F)$ as a free left $\F[\pi_1(X)]$-module, that is, a basis obtained by lifting $i$-cells of $X$ for all $i$.
-We also haven't specified a choice of bases of the homology of $C^{\vepsi,\rho}_*(X,\F(t))$, but we don't have to, as exemplified by the following result.
+In this definition we have not specified a choice of bases of $C^{\vepsi,\rho}_*(X,\F(t))$, but we will only consider bases of the form $b\otimes c_i$, where $b$ is a basis of $\V$ as a vector space over $\F$ and $c_i$ is a ``geometric'' basis of $C_i(\widetilde X, \F)$ as a free left $\F[\pi_1(X)]$-module, that is, a basis obtained by lifting $i$-cells of $X$ for all $i$.
+We also have not specified a choice of bases of the homology of $C^{\vepsi,\rho}_*(X,\F(t))$, but in this paper we will only deal with the torsion of acyclic complexes, so we will not need to.
+The following result explains the indeterminacy of the torsion of such complexes.